jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 But this isn't physics.
 There is no right answer.
 There's only choice.

-Around dinner, Maya texts: *So how's the post-New-Years bliss?*
+Around dinner, Maya texts: *so hows the post-new-years bliss?*

 I stare at that message for a long time.

-Finally: *Complicated.*
+Finally: *complicated*

-**MAYA:** What happened?
+**MAYA:** what happened?

-**ME:** Can I call you?
+**ME:** can i call you?

-**MAYA:** Obviously.
+**MAYA:** obviously

-I call, and the whole story spills out—Robert Price showing up, the envelope, the offer, the impossible choice.
+I call, and the whole story spills out—Robert Hayes showing up, the envelope, the offer, the impossible choice.
 Maya listens without interrupting, which is unusual for her.

 When I finish, she's quiet for a moment.
 Then: "Holy shit."